block-foundation/index-decentralized-applications/README.md

 - [Peertransfer :red_circle:](https://github.com/pguth/peertransfer) – A web-based platform allowing peer-to-peer file transfers with end-to-end encryption.
 - [reep.io :red_circle:](https://reep.io) – This platform enables file transfers directly to another browser.
 Your peer can download the file directly from you.
 - [ShareDrop :red_circle:](https://github.com/cowbell/sharedrop) – A replication of the Apple AirDrop service.
 It enables direct device-to-device file transfers, bypassing the need to upload them to a server.
+- [Solid](https://solidproject.org) – Founded by Sir Tim Berners-Lee, the creator of the World Wide Web, Solid is a specification that allows people to securely store their data in decentralized data repositories known as Pods.
+Think of Pods as secure personal servers for your data.
+You can find developer resources at [Developer Resources](https://solidproject.org/developers), and a list of some Solid applications at [Solid Applications](https://solidproject.org/apps).
 - [Syncthing-GTK](https://github.com/syncthing/syncthing-gtk) – This is a Graphical User Interface for Syncthing, a program that synchronizes files continuously.

 ### File Storage